Shining a Light on a Hidden population: Meet ALICE

 United Way has long worked with the ALICE population to help build better lives.
 The Report will clarify some of the complex challenges they face and provide us with valuable information for building even better solutions focused on improving their lives and sustainability within our communities.

-The ALICE Report is a compreshensive 258 page report.
-Here are some highlighted pages you'll want to focus on:
+The ALICE Report is a compreshensive report.
+Here are some highlighted pages you'll want to focus on.

 - Raising awareness that the ALICE population exists and is essential to Florida’s economy.